- by Barney Davey

 This happens a lot, way too much, in fact.
 An artist will come up with a unique look or style and start enjoying conspicuous success with it.
 Soon, other artists take notice and start copying the style.
 Some copy so closely they are infringing on the copyrights of the original artist.
-Read Joshua Kaufman’s “Print-on-Demand and Copyright” article in the January issue of Art World News.
-You may be surprised to learn that what you think is borrowing is actually illegal use of another artist’s copyright.
+Read Joshua Kaufman’s “Print-on-Demand and Copyright” article.
+You may be surprised to learn that what you think is borrowing is an actually illegal use of another artist’s copyright.

 If we all liked the same thing all the time, life would be boring.

 You will find art print publishers all tend to follow their competitors.
 They have no choice.
 They are responding the requests of their volume buyers to get them some the latest fantastic looking art with angels as the subject matter.
 All, but the strongest trends have a shelf life.
 The buying public loses interest, just as they do with interior design, fashion, and music.

 Here is the stark truth about what kind of art sells best.

 If your interest lies in wanting to make sure you include the colors that match contemporary decor trends, or you want to pay homage to certain trending subject matter, or that you are offering prices, sizes and media that the public wants, then bully for you.
 You are using research wisely.

 If you are using your research to find top selling art so you can slavishly copy it, then that is a terrible thing.
 It is unhealthy for your career, probably dangerous for your reputation, ruinous for your self-esteem and hurtful for the artists you choose to copy.

 No one can own a category, style, subject matter, or look.